Misfit911/Samsung-Phone-Specification-Categorizer/README.md

 The evaluation results indicate strong model performance, especially with the decision tree and random forest classifiers.
 The perfect accuracy achieved by these models suggests that they are suitable for predicting whether a phone is high-spec or low-spec.
 The implications for Samsung include optimizing marketing strategies, resource allocation, and overall customer satisfaction.

 # **Business Understanding**
+---
 # **Business Problem**
 Samsung wants to launch a new product in the market.
 As a data scientist working for Samsung, I have been tasked to gain valuable insights from the dataset related to mobile phones.
 That way, it can gain an understanding of the factors that contribute to a phone’s success or failure and hence set an affordable price that will increase sales.
 The goal is to drive sales up📈 by offering a high spec product at an affordable price.
-Samsung wants to know which features will cost less to produce and have a high profit margin as well as when sold.
+Samsung wants to know which features will cost less to produce and have a high profit margin as well when sold.

 ## **Stakeholders**
 1. **Samsung Product Team:**